What if I have to cancel my reservation for personal reasons related to COVID-19?

 What forms of payment are accepted on board the ship?

 Payments are accepted in cash or by Visa, MasterCard, and debit card.
-The ship also has an ATM near the ticket office.

 Can I smoke on board?

 Smoking is allowed only on the outdoor deck.

 Altough cannabis is legal as of October 17, 2018, its use or sale is strictly prohibited aboard CTMA ships.

 Pets are permitted only on the outdoor decks or in vehicles on the car deck.
 However, access to the car deck is prohibited during the crossing, for safety reasons.
 For more information, see the Travelling with pets section.

 What goods can I bring aboard the ship?